khulnasoft-lab/design.khulnasoft.com/contents/components/toast.md

 ### When to use

 - Provide a contextual message based on a user's action in the same view the action took place.
+- Reaffirm to the user that a prior action has been successful.

 ### When not to use